camelspeed/analytics-grafana/README.md

-# analytics-grafana
+# sample-log-monitoring
-Analytical experiments focused on storage, ingestion, and visualization
+Experiments on log collection, storage, alerting, and visualization